-In my last post, I told you about how Schoolhouse Teacher has changed our homeschool and how it will get you out of the homeschool slump you are experiencing.
+In my last post, How to Change Your Homeschool with Schoolhouse Teachers, I told you about how Schoolhouse Teachers has changed our homeschool and how it will get you out of the homeschool slump you are experiencing.
 I realized last summer that we needed to change from the traditional curriculum to a more interest-based curriculum.
 One of my top priorities in homeschooling is instilling a love for learning in my children.
-We had lost our spark for learning and we were able to reignite it with Schoolhouse Teacher.
-Today I am going to share with you how we use Schoolhouse Teacher in our homeschool and how to use Schoolhouse Teacher in your homeschool.
+We had lost our spark for learning and we were able to reignite it with Schoolhouse Teachers.
+Today I am going to share with you how we use Schoolhouse Teachers in our homeschool and how to use Schoolhouse Teachers in your homeschool.

 BE SURE TO PIN FOR LATER